Skip to main content

 The regulation requires that “by September 1, 2023* (each September 1 thereafter): LSA will report (1) all the nonpublic schools that serve compulsory age children (from age 6 to 16 in most jurisdictions, age 17 in others) within their geographical boundaries and (2) the date of the last substantial equivalency determination made for each nonpublic school to the Department via the NYSED Business Portal or another electronic portal as determined by the Department.
 Such report must include all nonpublic schools within the LSA geographic boundaries, even nonpublic schools without basic educational data system (BEDS) codes.”
 Please refer to the Substantial Equivalency Implementation Guidance for more details.

-For directions on how to fulfill this reporting requirement, please see the LSA Religious & Independent School Survey Instructions.
+For directions on how to fulfill this reporting requirement, please see the Local School Authority (LSA) Substantial Equivalency Reporting Survey Instructions.

 As part of the requirements of state education law, NYSED requires each year that all LSAs must inform the Department of the pathway each religious and independent school in its boundaries has selected to use to demonstrate the substantial equivalence of its instruction via the NYSED Business Portal.
 The deadline for each LSA to report the pathway for its school/institution to NYSED is December 1, 2023** (and each December 1 thereafter).
-NYSED is providing a template letter for LSAs to use when requesting information from religious and independent schools within their boundaries.
+NYSED is providing a sample template letter for LSAs to use when requesting pathway information from religious and independent schools within their boundaries.
+LSAs should adjust the letter to fit the individual needs of their districts.

 The School Districts: Active School District Superintendent Contact Info and Institution URL report is updated daily and can be found on the SED Public Reports Portal.